A Natural, Non-Toxic Approach to Flea Control

 Enter 3 flea killing friends: Best Yet Cedar Insecticide , boric acid powder & diatomaceous earth.
 These 3 inexpensive, non toxic ingredients will keep your home & pet flea free.
 Maybe you have heard of these- but it is important to know how to use them.
 Here we go.
-Go to your local dollar store or shop my online store and buy a plastic bottle of roach powder.
+Go to your local dollar store or follow any link here to buy on Amazon and buy a plastic bottle of roach powder.
 It is often called Roach Prufe or similar.
 Read the ingredients- it should be almost 100% boric acid.
 It should cost a few dollars.
 If you buy boric acid at the hardware store it will be 2 to 3 times as much money to buy.
 While at the dollar/online store, buy one of those glass cheese shaker top jars.
 Take your bottles home.
 Open the boric acid and for each cup of powder you use, add 1 tablespoon of Best Yet Cedar Insecticide.
 Shake this up well and put into your shaker top jar.
 Shake this powder over every surface of the home.
 Carpets, under the furniture cushions, cracks of hardwood floors.
 Take a broom and sweep the powder into the surfaces so it is well-distributed.
 Leave for 24 hours then vacuum it all up.
 (I actually just leave the powder under the seat cushions of my furniture) Now take your spray bottle of Best Yet and spray the baseboards, your closets, any vertical surface that the powder will not adhere to.
 Do this once a week for several weeks.
 No more fleas.
 The boric acid dehydrates the fleas, and the cedar insecticide suffocates them.
 Boric acid has the same toxicity as table salt- so while it is relatively harmless, do not let children and pets lick or lay in a concentrated amount of it.
 It is not tasty, they won’t purposely seek it out.
 Don’t get stuck on this point- boric acid is hundreds of times less toxic than chemical flea sprays, bombs and powders.
 This carpet/floor treatment will also kill ticks, carpet beetles, roaches, spiders and anything else that dares to crawl around your home.